All Episodes

 But for the president, if you compare 2010, that was Obama's first midterm.

-Obama lost, lost six Senate seats.
+Obama lost six Senate seats.

 If you look at Bill Clinton, he lost eight Senate seats, and I believe it was 52 House seats.

-Okay, Donald Trump, it looks like picked up three Senate seats.
+Okay, Donald Trump, it looks like picked up three Senate seats, assuming, of course, in Florida.

-Um, and he did it.
+And he did it.

-He went out, he fought, and it is a good thing that he did because as he said, well, if the Democrats want all these investigations, well, we can play the same game too because we've got the Senate.
+And it is a good thing that he did because as he said, well, if the Democrats want all these investigations, well, we can play the same game too because we've got the Senate.

 And that is all true.

-But watching what's happening here, Nancy Pelosi is literally hanging on by her fingernails here.
+But watching what's happening here, Nancy Pelosi is literally hanging on by her fingernails here as Democratic colleagues are trying to push Speaker's gavel out of her hands.

-They basically said, and to have any shot, they had to say, Oh, I wouldn't vote for Pelosi.
+They basically said, and to have any shot, they had to say, oh, I wouldn't vote for Pelosi.

-So they're in a pickle, they're in a box right now.
+They're in a box right now.

 And she, and again, the moderate Democrat, any myth of that is just an illusion.